300 AD to 1306

 subservience to London.

-When Balliol could no longer tolerate following the direction of the English he was imprisoned in London.
-With that two contenders, John 'Red' Comyn, who was Balliol's nephew, and Robert the Bruce, were in contention for the throne.
-The two met at the Church of the Grey Friers in 1306 in an effort to resolve their dispute.
-In circumstances that are unclear, Robert killed Comyn when he thrust a dagger through his heart.
+When Balliol could no longer tolerate following the direction of the English, he was imprisoned in London.
+Two contenders, John 'Red' Comyn, Balliol's nephew, and Robert the Bruce, were in contention for the throne.
+The two met at the Church of the Grey Friers in 1306 to resolve their dispute.
+During the meeting, Robert killed Comyn when he thrust a dagger through his heart.
 Longshanks then issued a warrant for the arrest of Robert the Bruce.

 1306 to 1600